Chris May, Executive Director

 Carrie Barley, Volunteer and Marketing Coordinator

-Cynthia Victor, Client Care Coordinator
+Cynthia Victor, Recipient Care Coordinator

 Cynthia Victor has long believed in healthy eating and exercise as a means of preventive health.
 She has had many “healthy” careers and considers herself a lifelong student and advocate of a healthy lifestyle.
 She was initially drawn into Osteopathic Medicine as a Family Practitioner so she could teach her patients about how to prevent illness and disease.
 She then decided to expand her knowledge to community-based populations by getting a degree in Public Health and Health Promotion from Northern Illinois University.
 This led to an opportunity to help elementary schools across Illinois to create healthier learning and nutrition environments.
 When her own twin daughters entered middle school she took a break to raise them, while working towards a Holistic Nutrition Degree.
 In 2016, She began volunteering with FVFFH as a mentor chef in the Caring Cooks program.
 As a self taught chef, it has been a pleasure teaching others basic cooking skills and a healthier way to eat.
 When the opportunity to join the FVFFH team as a Client Care Associate came up, it was a natural fit for all of her passions, as well as, her desire to give back to her community.
 When she is not volunteering at FVFFH you can find her cooking, working in her yard, reading books, and getting active with her family and two dogs!